PELVIC ORGAN PROLAPSE | CAUSES AND TREATMENTS

 There are two types of pelvic organ prolapse, asymptomatic and symptomatic.
 Asymptomatic POP means that while the hernia has taken place, nothing extends beyond the vaginal opening.
 Meanwhile, symptomatic POP refers to when there is tissue that is protruding past the vaginal opening.

 Approximately 200,000 operations are performed yearly in the United States for POP.
 Although not life-threatening, POP can be life altering and may result in significant quality of life changes in women.

-Due to the physical architecture of the female anatomy, options for POP are limited.
-They include the use of pessaries—a medical device used to provide structural support—surgery, or watchful waiting.
+Pelvic Organ Prolapse can be very uncomfortable for some women.
+But there are many treatment options that can be taken to greatly improve the symptoms of POP, and in some cases, eliminate them.
+They include the use of pessaries—a medical device used to provide structural support—physical therapy, surgery, or watchful waiting.
 Suboptimal surgical results as well as high recurrence rates after treatment have prompted many providers to view POP as a chronic disease.

 Pelvic Organ Prolapse has been documented as far back as 2000 B.C.
 Even then, the physical trauma of vaginal childbirth created issues within a mother's body.
 More than three millenniums later, and women are confronted with this debilitating condition.
 In addition, risk factors for the development of POP include a family history of POP, obesity, advancing age, prior hysterectomy, and conditions that chronically increase intra-abdominal pressure, such as asthma or constipation.